Prostate cancer is the most common malignancy affecting men in the UK.

-Guided biopsy is offered to patients with a Likert score of 3 or greater.
-NICE advise considering omitting biopsy in those with Likert score of 1 or 2 - after discussion of benefits and risks of each option and taking into account patient based factors.
+A guided biopsy is offered to patients with a Likert score of 3 or greater.
+NICE advise considering omitting biopsy in those with Likert score of 1 or 2 - after discussion of benefits and risks of each option and taking into account patient-based factors.

-For the most part, the biopsy will be guided by the MRI images previously acquired with the help of USS guidance.
+For the most part, the biopsy will be guided by the MRI images previously acquired with the help of USS.

 A negative biopsy does not completely exclude a diagnosis of prostate cancer.
 Many factors, including Likert score, PSA level, DRE findings and medical history may be considered.
 Cases may be discussed at MDT, if concern remains high they may require repeat biopsy.
 Others may have ongoing active surveillance.

 Those who do not have a biopsy with Likert score 1/2 and a raised PSA should have ongoing active surveillance with repeat PSAs and review.